Sara-Hamilton/TravelBlog2/README.md

 ## By Andy Grossberg, Hamza Naeem, Sara Hamilton, Cameron Anderson, and Kayla Ondracek

 # Description
 This is an Epicodus practice project for week 1 of the .NET course.
-Its purpose is to display understanding of Visual Studio MVC and Migrations.
+Its purpose is to display understanding of Visual Studio MVC, ORM, and Migrations.

 ## Functionality
 ### User Stories